-The first ingredient is a leakage-resilient mode of operation that enables efficient side-channel resistance.
+The first ingredient is a leakage-resistant mode of operation that enables efficient side-channel secure implementations.
 We use the S1P mode of operation for this purpose [GPPS19], which stands for "Sponge One-Pass" and is the lightweight variation of a sequence of works aiming at high-physical security guarantees for (authenticated) encryption [PSV15, BKP+18, BPPS17, BGP+19].
 For integrity, S1P reaches the top of the definitions' hierarchy established in [GPPS18], namely Ciphertext Integrity with Misuse and Leakage in encryption and decryption (CIML2), in a liberal model where all the intermediate computations are leaked to the adversary, except for a long-term secret key that is only used twice per encrypted or decrypted message.
 For confidentiality, S1P reaches security against Chosen Ciphertext Adversaries with misuse-resilience and Leakage in encryption (CCAmL1).
-Compared to related works with constructions additionally achieving CCA security with decryption leakages (i.e., CCAmL2 [GPPS18]), the S1P mode has the significant advantage of being single-pass in encryption and in decryption, which we believe is essential for lightweight implementations.
-Concretely, S1P also encourages so-called leveled implementations, where (expensive) protections against side-channel attacks are used in a limited way and independent of the message size, while the bulk of the computation can be executed by cheap and weakly protected components.
+Compared to related works with constructions additionally achieving CCA security with decryption leakages (i.e., CCAmL2 [GPPS18]), the S1P mode has the significant advantage of being single-pass in encryption and in decryption, which we believe is essential for lightweight implementations.2 Concretely, S1P encourages so-called leveled implementations, where (expensive) protections against side-channel attacks are used in a limited way and independent of the message size, while the bulk of the computation is executed by cheap and weakly protected components.

 The second ingredient is the adoption of regular symmetric primitives to operate the S1P mode of operation, namely the Clyde-128 Tweakable Block Cipher (TBC) and the Shadow-512 permutation, both based on simple extensions of the LS-design framework, which aims at efficient bitslice implementations [GLSV14].
 In order to facilitate leveled implementations, those primitives use components that can be efficiently masked against side-channel attacks for the TBC (e.g., with [GMK17] in hardware or [GR17] in software), and enable fast implementations for the permutation.
 They bring two main improvements compared to earlier proposals of LS-designs.
+On the one hand, they leverage the tools introduced by Beierle et al. [BCLR17] in order to prevent the invariant attacks that put several earlier LS-designs at risk [LMR15, TLS16].
+On the other hand, they replace the table-based L-boxes used in previous LS-designs by word-level L-boxes that can be efficiently implemented as a sequence of rotation and XOR operations, which is beneficial to prevent cache attacks [TOS10].
+As a result, both Clyde-128 and Shadow-512 enable efficient bitslicing and side-channel resistant implementations on a wide range of platforms, (e.g., 32-bit microprocessors such as increasingly used in mobile applications and dedicated hardware or FPGAs).

-On https://csrc.nist.gov/projects/lightweight-cryptography.
+1 https://csrc.nist.gov/projects/lightweight-cryptography.